REDDE4D/hass-vertical-stacked-navigation-card/README.md

 ## Usage

-To use the card, add the following configuration to a manual card:
+To use the card, add it via the GUI or add the following configuration to a manual card:

 ```yaml
 type: "custom:vertical-stacked-navigation-card"